clikc-eu/clikc-recsys-app/README.md

 - Open the Terminal application here and run "docker-compose up -d".
 - In the end open your internet browser and open one of links here below.

+WARNING: In order to run the project you need some configuration files which have not been uploaded to this repository.

-Note: for a fast usage go to http://localhost:8080/api/v1/recsys-interface/docs.
+Note: for a fast usage go to https://localhost:8080/api/v1/recsys-interface/docs.

-### Recsys Interface Service Endpoint (MUST USE THESE)
+### Backend Interface microservice endpoints (MUST USE THESE)
-- Go to http://localhost:8080/api/v1/recsys-interface/docs (GET) to get the documentation about.
+- Go to https://localhost:8080/api/v1/recsys-interface/docs (GET) to get the documentation about.
-- Go to http://localhost:8080/api/v1/recsys-interface/status (GET) to get service status.
+- Go to https://localhost:8080/api/v1/recsys-interface/status (GET) to get service status.
-- Go to http://localhost:8080/api/v1/recsys-interface/train (POST) to manually train the model of Model Service.
+- Go to https://localhost:8080/api/v1/recsys-interface/train (POST) to manually train the model of Model Service.
-- Go to http://localhost:8080/api/v1/recsys-interface/recommendations/user/{user_id} (GET) to get recommendations for a given user via its id.
+- Go to https://localhost:8080/api/v1/recsys-interface/recommendations/user/{user_id} (GET) to get recommendations for a given user via its id.
-- Go to http://localhost:8080/api/v1/recsys-interface/recommendations/user/features (POST) to get recommendations for a new user given a list of features (features must belong to the dataset used during training).
+- Go to https://localhost:8080/api/v1/recsys-interface/recommendations/user/features (POST) to get recommendations for a new user given a list of features (features must belong to the dataset used during training).
-- Go to http://localhost:8080/api/v1/recsys-interface/recommendations/item/{item_id} (GET) to get similar items via cosine similarity.
+- Go to https://localhost:8080/api/v1/recsys-interface/recommendations/item/{item_id} (GET) to get similar items via cosine similarity.

-### Model Service Endpoints (used INTERNALLY by Recsys Interface Service to communicate with Model Service)
+### Model microservice Endpoints (used INTERNALLY by Backend Interface microservice to communicate with Model microservice)
 - http://localhost:8080/api/v1/model/docs (GET).
 - http://localhost:8080/api/v1/model/status (GET).
 - http://localhost:8080/api/v1/model/train (POST).